ytanay/thinglang/docs/Compilation Pipeline.md

 Compilation Pipeline
 ====================

-A thinglang program goes through several steps on its road to becoming an executable.
-These steps are outlined in this document.
+A thinglang program goes through several steps on its road to becoming an executable, as outlined below:

-## Stages
 ### Lexical analysis
-The thinglang source is first fed into the lexical analyzer, which emits a stream of lexical tokens, delimited by lines in the original source.
+The thinglang source is first fed into the lexical analyzer, which emits streams of lexical tokens, delimited by lines in the original source.

-Each lexical token contains contextual information about its origin in the code, which can be used to aid the diagnosis of parser errors.
+Each lexical token contains contextual information about its origin in the code, which can be used to aid the diagnosis of parser and execution errors.

 ### Parsing
-The parser inspects line-separated groups of lexical tokens and attempts to reduce them into a single AST node, which is then attached to its parent based on indentation rules.
+The parser inspects each stream of lexical tokens and attempts to reduce them into a single AST node, using the thinglang syntactic rules.

+Each node is then attached to its parent based on indentation rules.

 ### Symbol generation
-A symbol map is generated from each ThingDefinition, mapping the symbol names into descriptor objects.
-At this point, any external referenced symbols are also loaded and merged into master map.
+A symbol map is generated from each thing (i.e. class) definition, mapping the symbol names into descriptor objects.
+Symbol maps of external symbols (e.g. internal types, shared libraries, etc...) are also loaded and merged into a master map.

 ### Simplification
-Certain constructs in the AST are "simplified" to aid compilation.
-For example, reference chains are converted into a series of assignment operations.
+Certain constructs in the AST are modified to enable their compilation.
+For example, the inline list construct (`list lst = [1, 2, 3]`) is converted into a method call against the list's constructor, and subsequent pushes into the list.

 ### Indexing
 Each local variable in the program is given a home in its containing stack frame.

 ### Compilation
-The mutated AST is traversed depth-first and bytecode instructions are emitted into the final executable stream.
+The finalized AST is traversed depth-first and bytecode instructions are emitted into a final executable stream.

+The stream is combined with a static data stream (containing inline strings and numeric values) and debugging symbol information to produce the final thinglang executable format (THING/CC).

-## Memory conventions
+## Access conventions

 ### Primitive locals